TalaoDAO/context/wallet_interaction_protocol_mod.md

 If "credentialQuery" contains { "trustedIssuer" : ["un_issuer", “un_autre_issuer”, ...]}
-then the Verifier wishes to receive VCs sent by the specified Issuers and the wallet presents a list consisting only of the specified type (s)
+then the Verifier wishes to receive VCs sent by the specified Issuers and the wallet presents a list consisting only of the specified type (s).

-Examples
+### Examples

-The Verifier wishes to receive VCs that the Issuer  dID: tz: tz2NQkPq3FFA3zGAyG8kLcWatGbeXpHMu7yk:
+The Verifier wishes to receive VCs that the Issuer DID  did:tz:tz2NQkPq3FFA3zGAyG8kLcWatGbeXpHMu7yk:

 ```javascript
 {